Best Beach Reads for Your 2016 Summer Getaway

 The mother becomes the pupil in this memoir of one woman’s journey around the world with a family in tow.
 As she attempts to rear a child in her native English, she is simultaneous forced to relearn the unfamiliar languages of her temporary homesteads.
 From Chiang Mai to Cyprus, Beirut to Beijing, surviving the pitfalls of language barriers makes motherhood even more of a mission than it already is.

-IF YOU BELIEVE IN THE POWER OF FATE, TRY… HOMEGOING BY YAA GYASI
+IF YOU BELIEVE IN THE POWER OF DESTINY, TRY… HOMEGOING BY YAA GYASI

 Yaa Gyasi steps into the literary world with a magnificent, ambitious debut that spans time and space.
 Two half-sisters, Effia and Esi, live worlds apart in eighteenth-century Ghana despite their common lineage.
 While Effia becomes the matriarch of the Cape Coast Castle as the wife of a wealthy Englishman, unbeknownst to her, her sister Esi languishes in the castle’s dungeon awaiting a sorrowful fate of slavery.
 Honing in on the destinies of both women’s predecessors, Gyasi gives voice to a narrative that has long been silenced.

 IF YOU ENDORSE THE SCANDINAVIAN WAY OF LIFE, TRY… THE NORDIC THEORY OF EVERYTHING BY ANU PARTANEN

 A comparative dissection between American and Nordic lifestyles by Finnish journalist Anu Partanen reveals the destabilizing fears of participating in the pressure-filled American society.
 From worrisome conversations about the most basic human rights such as healthcare, childcare, and education, Partanen takes a look at the four key relationships — parents and children, men and women, employees and employers, and government and citizens — to bring to light the frailty of the American Dream.